craigwfox/craigwfoxcom/src/posts/2022-02-07-post-versions-of-craigwfoxcom.md

 ### The CSS

-As with the HTMl the CSS between the two is very similar.
+As with the HTML the CSS between the two is very similar.

 #### First you have the wrapper class